Travel Advice

 Vaccinations

 There are no compulsory vaccinations required when entering South Africa.
-All travellers should obviously be up to date on their normal routine vaccinations, but to make it easy, no documentation is needed when crossing the South African border.
+All travelers should obviously be up-to-date on their normal routine vaccinations, but to make it easy, no documentation is needed when crossing the South African border.

 Tip: always check the site of the World Health Organization (WHO) for the latest updates.